oci-landing-zones/terraform-oci-core-landingzone/DEPLOYMENT-GUIDE.md

 - **AppDev Functions**: to be used by functions defined in the AppDev compartment.
 The matching rule includes all functions in the AppDev compartment.
 An example is a function for processing of application data and writing it to an Object Storage bucket.
 - **Compute Agent**: to be used by Compute's management agent in the AppDev compartment.
 - **Database KMS**: to be used by databases in the Database compartment to access keys in the Vault service.
-- **Fortigate Network Appliance**: to be used by Fortigate network appliances to read resources.
+- **FortiGate Network Appliance**: to be used by FortiGate network appliances to read resources.

 ### Policies